mephistopheles-8/ats2-spsc/README.md

 This is a simple model for lock-free, finite-size, single-producer / single-consumer queues for ATS2.

-SPSC queues have several nice properties; only a small portion of memory is actually shared and contention for shared resources is limited to at most 2 threads.
+SPSC queues have several nice properties; only a small portion of memory is actually shared and contention for those resources is limited to at most 2 threads.

 Please see the `TEST` directory for usage examples.